Frequently Asked Questions

 Can I purchase the portion controlled meals upon completion of the program?

 Yes!
 We offer product pickup in Kansas City and Lawrence.
-You may order online or by contacting us at 866.962.9288.
 We ask that orders be placed at least 24-hours in advance to ensure we have products available.